 Explores the works of 11 contemporary Canadian writers who give in class readings and respond to questions about their work.
 Explores the concerns and voices of a new generation of Canadian authors and gives students opportunities to develop their own writing voices.

-RESERVED SPACES: All spaces are reserved for Children’s Studies Majors and Minors.
+RESERVED SPACES: All spaces are reserved for New Year 1 CCY majors.

 Course Credit Exclusion: HUMA 1970 9.0 and 6.0